NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar/docs/index.md

 ## Modules and Topics Overview
 Overview of topics covered in each module, the format(s) of the training course, any technical or other requirements, and suggested prior knowledge.
 Additional prerequisites and background information will be detailed within each module.

-## Modules and Topics Overview
-This table is just an example.
-Actual 12-day overview will differ based on the country.

 | Module          | Topic                                               | Est. length    | Format    |
 |:----------------|:----------------------------------------------------|:---------------|:----------|
 | 0               | Introduction to GIS with QGIS                       | 3 hours        | Hybrid    |